villares/lousa-magica/README-EN.md

 * Arduino (or similar board) with at least 4 analog pins;
 * USB cable to link up the Arduino to the computer;
 * 4 to 6 linear  10kΩ potentiometers (type "B") (you can use 2 or 3 but it's not as cool);
-* Protoboard and jumpers;
+* A breadboard and some jumpers;
-* Computer and monitor (or a laptop) running Linux, Mac or Windows.
+* A computer with a display (or a laptop) running Linux, Mac or Windows.
 Use a big TV or a projector for bigger impact on guests!
 * Optional: button or mercury tilt switch (the computer keyboard may be used instead) and 10kΩ resistor  (if it's a button/switch connected to a pin other than `D13`);

 ![setup](assets/montagem-lousa-magica.png)